10 Best Herbal Creams For Hormonal Imbalance

 vitex agnus-castus cream

-Vitex agnus-castus, commonly known as chasteberry, is a herbal remedy often used in the formulation of creams aimed at addressing hormonal imbalances, particularly in women.
+Vitex agnus-castus, commonly known as chasteberry, is a traditional herbal remedy often used in the formulation of herbal creams to support hormonal balance.

-While generally considered safe, it is advisable to consult a healthcare professional before use, especially for individuals with pre-existing medical conditions or those taking other medications.
+However, it is important to consult with a healthcare provider before using these products, especially for individuals with existing medical conditions or those taking other medications.

 2. Cimicifuga racemosa